 NEA-NM continues to fight for the right of every American to access affordable, high-quality healthcare through a universal single-payer healthcare system.
-In the meantime, we call on the legislature to ensure that educators, as state employees and frontline workers who put their health on the line to serve their communities, can afford healthcare for themselves and their families by requiring districts to pay a minimum of 80% health insurance premium per paycheck to an employee's maximum payment of 20%.
+In the meantime, we call on the legislature to ensure that educators, as state employees and frontline workers who put their health on the line to serve their communities, can afford healthcare for themselves and their families by increasing the public school budget to cover 100% of educators' health insurance premium costs.
 The New Mexico Retiree Health Care Authority must also be provided with sufficient funding to maintain the state's commitment to public workers.